jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

   ## SENSOR OPERATION

 - To make a measurement, a single conductor must pass through the core.
 If both the supply and return conductors pass through, the sensor will measure a value near zero, since the two electrical fields will cancel each other.
-- The TAMURA design is NOT a clamp.
+- The TAMURA design is NOT a clamp design.
 The cable has to be securely disconnected from the source and passed through the core.
 - The maximum size of wire gauge that can fit into the TAMURA core is limited.
 The cable – with its insulation – must fit into an 8mm x 15mm rectangular opening.
 - The module can work from -20 to 80°C. Therefore, in most cold climates, there is no need to add a heating module.
 The rest of the components such as the voltage regulator can also tolerate those temperatures.
 In the near future, the module accuracy will be tested at -40°C. It is expected that the sensor will function properly but potentially with a reduced accuracy.
 - According to L01Z specifications, the sensor accuracy at nominal current (i.e., 50A DC) and nominal temperature is ±1%.
 However, this is dependent on a high accuracy voltage supply: 5V ± 2%.
 For this reason, a voltage regulator was added to the board.